vimis22/DataVisualization/README.md

-# DataVisualization
+# Data Visualization exam project

-This is our Project for the Data Visualization Final Exam.
+This repository contains the R files as well as the `.csv` data file used for creating the visualizations and the RShiny dashboard in the Data Visualization exam project.